terjelundemotangen/landos/readme.txt

-=== tangen ===
+=== landos ===
 Contributors: Terje Lundemo Tangen
 Requires at least: 6.0
 Tested up to: 6.5
-Requires PHP: 5.7
+Requires PHP: 8.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Design template for Terje Lundemo Tangen
+Design template for Landos

 == Changelog ==

-= 1.0.2 =
+= 1.0.1 =
 * Changed github update to Git Updater

-= 1.0.1 =
-* Update from github.com

 = 1.0.0 =
 * Initial release

 == Copyright ==

-tangen WordPress Theme, (C) 2024 Terje Lundemo Tangen tangen is distributed under the terms of the GNU GPL.
+landos WordPress Theme, (C) 2024 Terje Lundemo Tangen landos is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by